timdeschryver/eslint-plugin-ngrx/docs/rules/prefix-selectors-with-select.md

 // ⚠ Usage of a selector without any prefix export const feature = createSelector((state: AppState) => state.feature)

+// ⚠ Usage of a selector without any description export const select = createSelector((state: AppState) => state.feature)

 // ⚠ Usage of a selector with a `get` prefix export const getFeature: MemoizedSelector<any, any> = (state: AppState) => state.feature